 HIRA / Sasaki Junana / NIYAN, 1999

 Stylistically, Buffer’s Evolution doesn’t do anything that hasn’t been attempted many times before.
 It’s obviously the score for a sci-fi action game, hitting listeners right from the start with concise, substantial cues.
 Complex layers of pumping, energetic rhythms drive anthemic melodies that empower gamers but also underscore the urgency of the mission ahead.
-However, where Buffer’s Evolution truly excels is in its execution.
+Where Buffer’s Evolution truly excels is not in its concept, but in its execution.
 Simply put, the composers try their hardest to cram every second of this score with as many details and ideas as the WonderSwan’s sound hardware allows – and yet their exuberant arrangements never feel overstuffed, each track powering along with purpose.

-It’s easy to recognise the fantastic amount of variety that Buffer’s Evolution presents through its constantly developing melodies and jagged rhythms, whose meticulously interlocking syncopations reward many repeat listens on headphones and unceasingly drive the music forwards.
+It’s easy to recognise the fantastic amount of variety that Buffer’s Evolution presents through its constantly developing melodies and jagged rhythms.
+The latter’s meticulously interlocking syncopations reward many repeat listens on headphones and unceasingly drive the music forwards.
 Each cue’s bass line provides melodic counterpoint that makes the music richer still.
 The result is a relentlessly exciting, twitchy and, at times, dizzyingly dense score.

 Pocket Fighter Soundtrack